 [Section 136E inserted by No. 49 of 2010 s.
 36.]

 136F.
-Orders directed to children
+Procedure etc. ordered for child, parental consent needed in some cases, consequences of refusing to consent

 (1) This section applies if a parentage testing order, or an order under section 136D, requires a medical procedure or other act to be carried out in relation to a child who is not in provisional protection and care or the subject of a protection order (time-limited) or protection order (until 18).

 (2) The procedure or act must not be carried out without the consent of a parent of the child.